4.5 Initiatives promoting social inclusion and raising awareness

 - Increased international cooperation

 A national subsidy scheme has been set up by the Ministry of Justice and Public Security to support targeted measures and work in counties and municipalities to prevent radicalization and violent extremism, including extreme Islamism, right-wing extremism, left-wing extremism and anti-state activism.
-Grants awarded in 2020 amounted to approx. NOK 13,2 million.
+Grants awarded in 2022 amounted to NOK 10,5 million.